AlbinMartinsson/client-cpp/example/README.md

 `callback_consumer.json`.

-To make them work do you need to change the `.json` files to match your system.
+To make the examples work do you need to change the `.json` files to match your system.
-You all sow need to add the consumer and publisher in the database, table 'arrowhead_system'.
+You also need to add the consumer and publisher in the database, table 'arrowhead_system'.
 And add the connections in 'intra_cloud_authorization'.
 These can be don by: